 At the Engine Shed

-We’re working on a volunteering programme for the Engine Shed in Stirling, which will open in early 2017.
+In Autumn 2017 we will be looking for volunteers at the Engine Shed in Stirling.
 Our volunteers will be able to support school visits, help out at events and talk to visitors about Scotland’s inspirational built heritage.
 Anyone interested should register their interest to the Engine Shed team by emailing email@example.com.

 With our community projects